sbcgua/text2tab/README.md

 You can install the whole code using [abapGit](https://github.com/larshp/abapGit) tool (recommended way).
 Alternatively, you can also copy content of `*.clas.abap` to your program (please keep the homepage reference and license text).

 The tool is open source and distributed under MIT license.
-It was initially created as a part of another project - [mockup loader](https://github.com/sbcgua/mockup_loader) - but then separated as an independent multiusage tool.
+It was initially created as a part of another project - [mockup loader](https://github.com/sbcgua/mockup_loader) - but then separated as an independent multi-usage tool.

 ## Example of usage